For coronavirus updates, please see uva.nl/coronavirus.

 Follow our step-by-step guide on how to apply for our Bachelor's programmes.

-To leave enough time for immigration and housing processes, we have different advisory deadlines for specific groups of applicants.
+To leave enough time for immigration and housing procedures we have set different advisory deadlines for specific groups of applicants.

 In order for your application to be processed for admission, you must: